Skip to Content

 |

-Rodents are one of the most common pests found in homes and businesses throughout Idaho.
-Both mice and rats can contaminate food, spread harmful pathogens, and cause structural damage by chewing through insulation, wiring, and stored items.
-Although many people use the terms interchangeably, mice and rats behave differently and require different control strategies.
+Rodents are among the most common pests found in homes and businesses across Idaho’s Treasure Valley.
+Both mice and rats contaminate food, spread pathogens, and damage property by chewing insulation, wiring, and stored items.
+Although the terms are often used interchangeably, mice and rats behave very differently—and effective control depends on identifying which one you’re dealing with.

 How to Tell Mice and Rats Apart

-Mice and rats share certain traits, but there are several important physical and behavioral differences.
+Mice and rats share some traits, but there are clear physical and behavioral differences that make identification easier.

 Physical Differences